Jaypatil007/CPIAgent/CPIGent-CLI/README.md

 # CPIGent CLI

-CPIGent CLI is a powerful, interactive command-line interface for communicating with Google's Gemini large language models.
+CPIGent CLI is a powerful, interactive command-line interface for communicating with Google's Gemini large language models and interacting with CPI artifacts.

 Built with Python, Typer, and Rich, it provides a beautiful and intuitive user experience directly in your terminal, complete with command autocompletion, syntax highlighting, and Markdown rendering.

 ## Features

 - **Interactive Chat:** Engage in a conversation with the Gemini Pro model.
-- **Rich Output:** Responses from the AI are beautifully rendered with support for Markdown, including tables, lists, and syntax-highlighted code blocks.
+- **CPI Integration:** Authenticate and interact with CPI packages and artifacts.
-- **Smart Command System:** Use `!` commands to control the CLI without interrupting your conversation (e.g., `!exit`, `!config`).
+- **Rich Output:** Responses are beautifully rendered with support for Markdown, tables, and syntax-highlighted code.
-- **Interactive Command Suggestions:** Start typing `!` to see a numbered list of available commands.
-Select with arrow keys or a number shortcut.
+- **Smart Command System:** Use `!` commands to control the CLI without interrupting your conversation.
-- **Configuration Management:** Easily set and view your API key and preferred model from the terminal or within the chat.
+- **Configuration Management:** Easily manage your API key and model from the terminal or within the chat.

 ## Getting Started